BatyLeo/TP_Warcraft/README.md

 ## Get started

-1) Before running the notebook, please download the [dataset](http://cermics.enpc.fr/~bouvierl/warcraft_TP/data.zip) and place it in the
+1) Before running the notebook, please download the [dataset](http://cermics.enpc.fr/~bouvierl/warcraft_TP/data.zip) and place it in a
-`/data` folder of this repo.
+`/data` folder in this repository.

 2) Open a Julia REPL in the folder of this repo, and run: